-- Clear out all logs and clean all debris off the wood processor. - Raise live deck so it is in the vertical transport position. - Check that all lights and reflectors required are not damaged and cleaned. - Remove or secure any loose objects.
-Place tools in the toolbox. - · Raise/fold-up the conveyor
+- Clear out all logs and clean all debris from the firewood processor. - 2.
+Raise the live deck to the vertical transport position. - 3.
+Remove or secure any loose objects.
+Place tools in the toolbox. - 4.
+Set the conveyor to the transport position.